Alemu2502/reactjs-portfolio/README.md

 Ensure that the "Read and write permissions" option is selected.
 This setting allows the GITHUB_TOKEN to perform read and write operations, such as deleting workflow runs.

+You should replace my GitHub username and repository with yours in .github/workflows/cleanup.yml.

 # Contributing

 Feel free to contribute to this project by creating a pull request or opening an issue.